 If you are planning an April trip to Iceland, then you are in the right place, my friend, because I have the most comprehensive guide for all of the April things.
 Hello, Team Iceland.
 Welcome back to my channel.
 My name is Jeannie, and I am your tour guide for all of the Iceland planning things.
 Today, we are talking about all of the things that you would need to consider in order to plan a successful April trip to Iceland, so let’s get into it.

-All right, so the first thing to consider are the amount of daylight hours that you’re getting during April.
-In the beginning of the month, you’re having about 13 hours of daylight, and at the end of April is up to 16 hours of daylight, so it’s definitely getting a lot brighter.
+All right, so the first thing to consider is the number of daylight hours that you’re getting during April.
+At the beginning of the month, you’re having about 13 hours of daylight, and at the end of April is up to 16 hours of daylight, so it’s definitely getting a lot brighter.
 Lots and lots and lots of daylight hours for exploring.

 Weather in April

 For your April weather.
 April around the world is usually considered a spring month, so for these purposes, we’ll go with spring, but as I’ve said before, Iceland pretty much has two seasons.
 Winter, and winter-lite.
 I guess that April is like winter-lite, but anyway, the weathers that you’ll find in April in Iceland include wind, rain, sun, and possibly snow, so all the weathers.
 There’s usually a lighter spirit during April because it’s possible that the snow is going to start melting, maybe some things are blooming.
 You got some maybe green grass starting, maybe flowers, but of course, you still could have a very brown landscape with snow covering the mountains.
 Normal April things.